jonnydgreen/event-management-service/docs/design.md

 When looking at the API definition, it is clear that the data has the potential to be relatively structured as it evolves.
-And when considering one of the key requirements to make the user permanently assigned to the seat, then a permanent data store could be good option.
+And when considering one of the key requirements to make the user permanently assigned to the seat, then a permanent data store is a consideration.

-However, redis itself does offer good availability and its feature set fully satisfies the requirements of the system.
-In addition, introducing another data store alongside redis adds complexity that is not needed at this time (especially when considering this tech test):
+However, redis itself does offer good availability and its feature set and data structure fully satisfies the requirements of the system.
+Moreover, introducing another data store alongside redis adds complexity that is not needed at this time (especially when considering this tech test):

 - Schema definition of the Event and Seat table
 - Database schema migrations